thanos-theme/thanos/docs/COLLABORATE.md

 3. You should base your repository on this [template](https://github.com/thanos-theme/theme-template) repo.

-4. Follow the documentation for your chosen technology and create the theme using our [color guide](https://github.com/thanos-theme#colors) (remember to check the color types).
+4. Follow the documentation for your chosen technology and create the theme using our [color guide](https://github.com/thanos-theme/thanos#colors) (remember to check the color types).

-5. Now you only need to submit your newly created theme through a [new issue](https://github.com/thanos-theme/.github/issues/new) inside our [main repository](https://github.com/thanos-theme).
+5. Now you only need to submit your newly created theme through a [new issue](https://github.com/thanos-theme/thanos/issues/new) inside our [main repository](https://github.com/thanos-theme/thanos).

-6. Once your issue was reviewed our [galactic contributors](https://github.com/thanos-theme/.github/graphs/contributors) will move it to a dedicated repo under [thanos-theme](https://github.com/thanos-theme) with you added as the `galactic maintainer` of that theme.
+6. Once your issue was reviewed our [galactic contributors](https://github.com/thanos-theme/thanos/graphs/contributors) will move it to a dedicated repo under [thanos-theme](https://github.com/thanos-theme) with you added as the `galactic maintainer` of that theme.

 ## I want to improve an existing theme ...

-1. Create a new issue under that theme repo. **Don't do that under the [main repository](https://github.com/thanos-theme/.github)!!**
+1. Create a new issue under that theme repo. **Don't do that under the [main repository](https://github.com/thanos-theme/thanos) or the [homepage repo](https://github.com/thanos-theme/.github)!!**

 2. Once the issue were selected and reviewed the code will be added to the next release.